Tricia Heberle

-Tricia Heberle is an international field hockey player, coach and administrator whose involvement has spanned the Australia women's national field hockey team and England women's national field hockey team.
+Patricia Heberle is an international field hockey player, coach and administrator whose involvement has spanned the Australia women's national field hockey team and England women's national field hockey team.

 She played international hockey from 1983 to 1986.
 She held international coaching roles for Australia and England from 1994 to 2004, and has been a High Performance Administrator from 2005 to 2014.

 In 2018, she was unveiled as Team Ireland's Chef de Mission for the 2020 Olympic Games.